 Facebook still rules mobile social media, boasting over 78 million unique American users in 2012.
 Twitter, FourSquare and Google + were next in line, with U.S. audiences of 22.6 million, 10.3 million and 9.6 million respectively [source: Nielsen].

 To capitalize on the trend, the British company INQ markets its Cloud Touch smartphone to confirmed Facebook addicts.
 The smartphone makes phone calls, technically, but its user interface is designed for quick full-screen access to Facebook friends, your Facebook news feed and Facebook chat [source: INQ].

-For lots more information about personal gadgets and entertainment technology, check out the related HowStuffWorks links on the next page.
+For lots more information about personal gadgets and entertainment technology, check out the related HowStuffWorks links below.